SouravMoitra/Admission4/README.md

 The site can be administerd by openin "/admin"

-and signin with email: "admin@example.com" and password: "password" and Verifier a user using the following command
+and signin with email: "admin@example.com" and password: "password"

+Verifier a user using the following command

 ```ruby
   > User.create(email: "your@email.com", password: "password", password_confirmation: "confirmation", verifier: true)